quicwg/base-drafts/draft-ietf-quic-http.md

 on lower stream IDs were or might be processed in this connection, while requests on the indicated stream ID and greater were rejected.
 This enables client and server to agree on which requests were accepted prior to the connection shutdown.
-This identifier MAY be lower than the stream limit identified by a QUIC MAX_STREAM_ID frame, and MAY be zero if no requests were processed.
-Servers SHOULD NOT increase the QUIC MAX_STREAM_ID limit after sending a GOAWAY frame.
+This identifier MAY be zero if no requests were processed.
+Servers SHOULD NOT increase the QUIC MAX_STREAMS limit after sending a GOAWAY frame.

 Clients MUST NOT send new requests on the connection after receiving GOAWAY;